Navid200/xDrip/docs/Nightscout/NS_Variables.md

 **Using a web browser**
 Select "Edit variables in a browser" in the [menu](./Menu.md) and enter.
 Be patient.
 In a minute, you will be presented with a URL on screen.
 Please don't use ctrl C to copy.
-Ctrl C in Linux will terminate a proces.
+Ctrl C in Linux will terminate a process.

 ![](./images/ServerURL.png)